openmetalio/openmetal-docs/docs/tutorials/understanding-iso-images.md

 ### Shut Down ISO VM

-Typically once the installation completes - you will be asked to Reboot, or the system will Reboot automatically.
-That is fine, however remember that rebooting will just reboot into the ISO causing you to go through the installation menus again.
+Typically, once the installation completes - you will be asked to reboot, or the system will reboot automatically.
+That is fine, however remember that rebooting will just boot back into the ISO causing you to go through the installation menus again.

-Go ahead and reboot, but go ahead and SHUT DOWN the ISO VM.
+SHUT DOWN the ISO VM.

 We have installed our media to the Volume.

 Time to work with that directly.

 ![Shutdown instances](../tutorials/images/iso_images/shutdown_instances.png "Shutdown Instances")